 qloss = q .
 A = 105.9 [W/m2] x 30 [m2] = 3177W

 Assuming one-dimensional heat transfer through the plane composite wall, no thermal contact resistance, and disregarding radiation, the overall heat transfer coefficient can be calculated as:

 U = 1 / (1/10 + 0.15/1 + 0.1/0.03 + 1/30) = 0.276 W/m2K

 The heat flux can be then calculated simply as:

 q = 0.276 [W/m2K] x 30 [K] = 8.28 W/m2

 The total heat loss through this wall will be:

 qloss = q .
 A = 8.28 [W/m2] x 30 [m2] = 248 W

-As can be seen, an addition of thermal insulator causes significant decrease in heat losses.
-It must be added, an addition of next layer of thermal insulator does not cause such high savings.
+As can be seen, adding a thermal insulator causes a significant decrease in heat losses.
+It must be added that adding the next layer of the thermal insulator does not cause such high savings.
 This can be better seen from the thermal resistance method, which can be used to calculate the heat transfer through composite walls.
 The rate of steady heat transfer between two surfaces is equal to the temperature difference divided by the total thermal resistance between those two surfaces.